#

 - Regular Purging: Implement consistent purge acknowledgments to prevent memory buildup

-- Index Tracking: Maintain persistent storage of last processed command index
+- Index Tracking: Maintain persistent storage of the last processed command index

 - Suspension Monitoring: Alert on approaching suspension thresholds